jesperps/kerberostest/README.md

 ```

 ## Verify kerberos
-- Log in to a client-container:
+- Login to a client-container:
     - `sudo docker-compose exec centosclient /bin/bash`
 - Then run `kinit testuser` and use `password` as _password_ This will create a kerberos ticket
     - If no output is shown everything is great :)